TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 Inventory Management System

 With club-owned equipment at locations all over the Upper Valley region, we needed a better way to keep track of and identify everything, and Adam KC1GDW created it.
-Now, we just need to implement it.
+We’re slowly adding everything to the database, and selling off unused items.
 Contact club Secretary, Scott KC1LDI.

 Download the Valley News 2017 Field Day article here.